-ACT Environment Grants fund community-based projects that support on-ground implementation of the ACT Nature Conservation Strategy 2013-23.
+ACT Environment Grants (Grants) fund community-based projects that support on-ground environmental activities consistent with the ACT Government’s policies.

 The assessment criteria for the Grants emphasise the following requirements:

-- Enhancing the biodiversity value of urban areas.
+- Enhance the biodiversity value of urban areas in the ACT; and

-- Demonstration of sound project budgeting, including value for money
+- Soundness of project budgeting and value for money